pouchdb-community/ember-pouch/README.md

 [**Changelog**](#changelog)

-Ember Pouch is a PouchDB/CouchDB adapter for Ember Data 2.0+.
-For older Ember Data versions use Ember Pouch version 3.2.2.
+Ember Pouch is a PouchDB/CouchDB adapter for Ember Data 3.16+.
+For older Ember Data versions down to 2.0+ use Ember Pouch version 7.3.0.
+For Ember Data versions lower than 2.0+ use Ember Pouch version 3.2.2.

 With Ember Pouch, all of your app's data is automatically saved on the client-side using IndexedDB or WebSQL, and you just keep using the regular [Ember Data `store` API](http://emberjs.com/api/data/classes/DS.Store.html#method_all).
 This data may be automatically synced to a remote CouchDB (or compatible servers) using PouchDB replication.